-2 - 5x100 ft welded wire (one to be used for groundwire - you won't need two for every fence) 25 - 6 1/2 ft. green t-posts staples (See figures 7b, 18 and 19) soft-ties chain-link gate gate accessories 4 - 5ft tension bars 4 small tension bands for bottom of the gate for reinforcement as needed 2 lag screws (male hinge) for gate hog rings nuts and bolts for attaching gate hardware and tension bands tent stakes as needed for groundwire How to Build a Fence Before the Day of Fence Construction:
+2 - 5x100 ft welded wire (one to be used for groundwire - you won't need two for every fence)

+$25 - 6 \frac{1}{2}$ ft. greet t-posts

+staples (See figures 7b, 18 and 19)

+soft-ties

+chain-link gate

+gate accessories - hinges and handles, gatepost cap

+4 - 5ft tension bars

+4 small tension bands for bottom of the gate

+7 large tension bands for gatepost (one of which is for the turnbuckle assembly, see figures 10a and 10c)

+2 lag screws (male hinge) for gate

+hog rings

+nuts and bolts for attaching gate hardware and tension bands

+tent stakes

+hook screw

+swaged aircraft cable (30")

+turnbuckle

+How to Build a Fence

+Before the Day of Fence Construction:

-Step 1: Choosing an area for the construction of the fence When determining where the fence will be located, look for an area of the yard that is relatively flat and has natural shade if possible.
+Step 1: Choosing an area for the construction of the fence

+When determining where the fence will be located, look for an area of the yard that is relatively flat and has natural shade if possible.
 When natural shade is not an option, we secure a tarp over one corner of the fenced-in area to provide shade (See Step 9b).
-Try to avoid areas where water accumulates in the yard.
+Try to avoid areas where water accumulates in the yard so that the dog doesn't have to live in mud.
+Also, so as not to create problems for meter-readers, which could cause the dog to be pepper-sprayed, try to avoid fencing in electric meters and gas meters.

 Determine the length and width of the area to be fenced.
-Since welded wire is available in rolls of 50 and 100 feet, it is ideal to keep the perimeter around 100 feet if possible.
-We try to utilize the back of the house as one side of the perimeter.
-This allows for a larger fenced in area utilizing the same amount of wire and also makes it easier for the owners to have access to the dog's area.
+Since welded wire is available in rolls or 100 feet, it is ideal to keep the perimeter around 100 feet if possible.
+We try to utilize the back of the dog's owner's house as one side of the perimeter.
+This allows for a larger fenced in area utilizing the same amount of wire and also makes it easier for the owners to have access to the dog's area for feeding, watering and interaction.
 If it is not possible to utilize the back of the house for one side of the fence, then for a single dog we usually construct a four-sided fence that is 25x25 or 20x30 (600 square feet).

 Step 2: Setting the Corner Posts and Gate Posts

-Set the corner posts and the gate post of the fence in concrete at least 48 hours ahead of the fence construction.
+Once the perimeter has been determined and a date for the fence construction has been set, plan to set the corner posts and the gate post of the fence in concrete at least 48 hours ahead of the fence construction.
 This will allow the concrete holding posts to set thoroughly.
-We use a 4x4x8 wooden post for the corner and gate posts.
-Most five-foot gates for fences are standard in size and require 42 inches of space between the two posts.
-We measure this space with a "spacer" board that is cut exactly 42" long for this purpose.
+We use a 4x4x8 wooden post for each of the four corner posts and a metal eight-foot gatepost that is 2 3/8" in diameter.
+The gate will be placed at a corner of the fence allowing us to attach the gate to one of the wooden corner posts.
+(See Figures 1a and 1b) Most five-foot gates for fences are standard in size and require 42 inches of space between the corner post and the gatepost to assemble the gate and the hardware.
+(See Figure 2) We measure this space with a "spacer" board that is cut exactly 42" long for this purpose.